MJRob1/fx_sim_agg/README.md

- # FX Simulator and Aggregator - fx_sim_agg_gui
+ # FX Simulator and Aggregator - fx_sim_agg

- `fx_sim_agg_gui` simulates FX market data streams and aggregates them into a real-time book of buys and sells.
+ `fx_sim_agg` simulates FX market data streams and aggregates them into a real-time book of buys and sells.
 It is written in Rust to allow concurrent, fast, memory-safe  programming without garbage collection pauses.

  A separate thread renders the FX updates in real-time to a GUI: